 Gluten-free friends, you no longer have to pass on stuffing.
 The trick is subbing basmati rice in for bread to keep the dish wheat-free and lower in calories.
 The sweet rice packs in sausage, butternut squash, apples, walnuts, and dried cranberries in this healthy Thanksgiving recipe.

 Blue Cheese-Garlic Potatoes

-These simple spuds are no more difficult than regular mashed potatoes, but they pack a much more intense flavor.
-Blue cheese, sliced garlic, and crushed red pepper flakes give the potatoes a spunky kick, while olive oil in lieu of butter makes them better for you.
+These simple spuds are no more difficult than regular mashed potatoes but do have a more intense flavor.
+Blue cheese, sliced garlic, and crushed red pepper flakes give the healthy Thanksgiving side dish a spunky kick.
+Opt for olive oil in lieu of butter for a heart-healthy twist.